varigence/docs/bimlflex/bimlflex-app-user-guide/batches.md

 uid: batches
 title: Batches
 ---
-# Batches
+# Batches Editor

-`Batches` group and help define an ETL/ELT workload.
+BimlFlex `Batches` group and help to define an ETL/ELT workload.
 They are uses by `Projects` to set execution grouping.

-## Panel Overview
+## Editor Overview

+The following sections describe the UI elements of the Batches Editor and how they are used to author and manage BimlFlex `Batches`.

-**Batches Panel**
+**Batches Editor**
 ![BimlFlex App - Batches](images/bimlflex-app-batches.png "BimlFlex App - Batches")

 ### Batch Navigation

-This area allows for basic navigation and the creation of new `Batches`.
+The navigation list enumerates all batches for the current Customer and Version that have not been deleted or archived.
+To filter or search the batches based on name, hover over the header and click the hamburger button.
+Click on the name of the desired batch to open its details editor pane.

 **Batch Navigation Pane**
 ![BimlFlex App - Batches - Navigation](images/bimlflex-app-batches-navigation.png "BimlFlex App - Batches - Navigation")